To learn how to measure how much you need, see the How To Measure tab above.

 - For your furniture frame, think rows (the width if the seat) and columns (length of the seat from front to back).
 You'll need to interweave the webbing to get a firm, solid surface / seat.
 Some people only span one side and not interweave.
 While this saves money upfront, the seat will sag much sooner and will not be comfortable.
 Perhaps you've already experienced this?
 Why skimp on materials when you're spending the time and effort to repair something that you want to last?

-- For our example, we're going to use a seat frame that is 20" wide (side to side), and 18" long (front to back).
+- For this example, we're going to use a seat frame that is 20" wide (side to side), and 18" long (front to back).

 - Grab that tape measure and measure the width (side-to-side) of your seat frame.
 Write that number down and divide by 2.
 The reason why we're dividing by 2 is because the webbing is 2" wide.
 This measurement will determine how many columns are needed to go across.
 For our example, a 20" width needs 10 columns (10 ÷ 2" = 10 columns).